 It continued when I was a principal.
 I tried to keep an organized office, so the JunePile became a JuneBox which was stashed under my desk.
 And if something wasn’t important to others before the end of school, well, then, it wasn’t getting done until everybody went home.

 Of course, now, most of my JunePile is electronic — more of a JuneList, if you will.
-And as an assistant superintendent, I have many projects that are best done in the quieter summer months, anyway.
+And as superintendent, I have many projects that are best done in the quieter summer months, anyway.
 But nonetheless, the habit continues.
 I’ll get very stressed about how quickly the end of school is coming, and one day will breathe a little sigh of relief when I remember that there are SOME things on my list that don’t have to get done right away.
 And anything that won’t directly affect students, families, or staff gets put in the JunePile to be dealt with after the school bus pulls away for the last time.

 The end of the school year is always such a rush, isn’t it?
 Educators are amused when folks who have not devoted their lives to school ask in May, “So, is school winding down?”
 Winding down?
 Winding DOWN?
 Hilarious!
 School does not wind down.
 We run like crazy to the edge of the cliff, and try very, very hard not to fall off of it.
 That’s it, and everyone who lives by the rhythm of school knows it.